AnudeepthiKolagani/kisan-kart-fe/README.md

 http://localhost:3000
 ```

+### 4. Initial Product Setup Using Admin Account

+- During the initial setup phase of the website, products will be added manually through the admin account.
+- This process ensures that the website is populated with accurate and complete product information before it goes live.

 ## Current Features

 - User Registration and Login
+-Admin users can add products to the website
 - Add Products to Cart
 - Add Products to Wishlist
 - Add and Update Delivery Address